-This control is situated below the fire door on the right-hand side, when facing the front of the stove.
+This control is situated above the fire door, when facing the front of the stove.

-The control has an internal rotary plate with slots, housed inside the body of the appliance and is located below the right-hand corner of the fire door assembly, when looking at the front of the appliance.
+The control has an internal rotary plate with slots, housed inside the body of the appliance and is located above the fire door assembly, when looking at the front of the appliance.

-Sliding the control knob to the out, as far as it will go, achieves the fully open position, see figure 5.
-Sliding it to the inside will shut down/reduce the air as shown in figure 6.
+Sliding the control knob to the left, as far as it will go, achieves the fully open position, see figure 5.
+Sliding it to the right will shut down/reduce the air as shown in figure 6.